run-ai/docs/docs/Administrator/Admin-User-Interface-Setup/Working-with-Projects.md

 *   Go to the _Time Limit_ tab and set a limit (day, hour, minute).

 ![mceclip1.png](img/mceclip1.png) The setting only takes effect for Jobs that have started after the duration has been changed.

+## Assign Users to Project

+When [Researcher Authentication](../Cluster-Setup/researcher-authentication.md) is enabled, the Project form will contain an additional _Users_ tab.
+The tab will allow you to assign Researchers to their Projects.